phax/peppol-commons/README.md

 * v8.8.1 - work in progress
     * Updated to ph-web 9.7.1
+    * Extended `SMPJsonResponse` with the versions for BDXR2
 * v8.8.0 - 2022-08-17
     * Updated to ph-web 9.7.0
     * Updated to Apache HttpClient 5.x